 Philodendrons are tropical plants that usually grow in warm, humid environments below a tree canopy.
 Philodendron Birkin does best in medium to bright indirect sunlight.
 Areas with medium indirect sunlight tend to cast a soft/light shadow.
 Philodendrons generally do not like bright sunlight unless they are grown in cooler climates without harsh sunlight.
 Plants with white variegation like Birkin are particularly vulnerable to sunburn.

 You might be worried about where to put your Philodendron Birkin.
 What if you do not have a spot with enough natural, yet indirect, sunlight?
 Fortunately, Philodendron Birkin thrives in natural light, but it can also thrive under fluorescent or LED lights.
-Philodendron Birkin grown indoors will likely benefit from supplemental lighting from a simple LED plant lightbulb or grouped with other houseplants under a plate-style LED diode grow light.
+Philodendron Birkin grown indoors will likely benefit from artificial light from a plant light.

 As far as humidity is concerned, Philodendron Birkin is tolerant of a fairly wide range.
 It is usually the happiest in average to above-average humidity levels.

 Living in an area with particularly dry air?
 Not to worry!
 The most effective way to raise humidity levels is with a humidifier.
-You can use a regular ultrasonic mist humidifier or opt for a specialty humidifier from a plant store (like the Humidifier by Canopy from The Sill).
-If all else fails, you can also try grouping your plants together to create a mini eco-system or try growing your plant over a large pebble tray.
+You can use a regular ultrasonic mist humidifier or opt for a specialty humidifier from a plant store.
+If all else fails, you can also try grouping your plants together to create a mini ecosystem.

 Watering Philodendron Birkin

-Just like most of the other members of the Philodendron family, Birkins are extremely susceptible to overwatering.
-To avoid overwatering, you need to make sure that the top several inches of soil is dry before watering again.
+Philodendrons do like moist soil more than some other houseplants.
+But just like most of the other members of the Philodendron family, Birkins are susceptible to overwatering.
+To avoid overwatering, you must ensure that the top 1-2 inches of soil are dry before watering again.
+Don’t keep the plant sitting in a constant puddle of water.

-Philodendrons can typically survive periods of drought just fine, but overwatering will likely kill it if it goes on for too long.
-However, you don’t want to let it dry out completely either.
+Philodendrons can typically survive periods of drought just fine, but underwatering will likely kill them if it goes on for too long.
 Be as careful as you can with the watering of your Philodendron Birkin.
-Too much and it dies.
+Constant water and it dies.
 Too little, and it won’t grow as well as it could otherwise.

 Fertilizing Philodendron Birkin